biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 > -   Learn what Code Club is all about
 > -   Get some basic familiarity with R and RStudio
-> -   Learn why and how to use RStudio Projects
 > -   Understand a bit about R *objects* and how to use them

 <br>